 Someone in the crowd said to Jesus, "Teacher, tell my brother to divide the family inheritance with me."
 But he said to him, "Friend, who set me to be a judge or arbitrator over you?"
 And he said to them, "Take care!
 Be on your guard against all kinds of greed; for one's life does not consist in the abundance of possessions."
 Then he told them a parable: "The land of a rich man produced abundantly.
 And he thought to himself, 'What should I do, for I have no place to store my crops?'
 Then he said, I will do this: I will pull down my barns and build larger ones, and there I will store all my grain and my goods.
 And I will say to my soul, 'Soul, you have ample goods laid up for many years; relax, eat, drink, be merry.'
 But God said to him, 'You fool!
 This very night your life is being demanded of you.
 And the things you have prepared, whose will they be?'
 So it is with those who store up treasures for themselves but are not rich toward God."

-While the Bible teaches about the justifying power of faith, this does not undermine the value of good works, as though nothing else was required but to believe and to pray.
-Above all we have the powerful example of Jesus himself, who went about doing good, preaching, healing, listening, defending, encouraging, supporting the poor.
-If faith could stand on its own without commitment to good works, then what of the great prophets like Isaiah, who preached a strong message of faith flourishing through works of justice?
+While the Bible declares the justifying power of faith, it does not undermine the value of good works, as though nothing were needed but to believe and to pray.
+We have the powerful example of Jesus himself, who went about doing good, preaching, healing, listening, defending, encouraging, supporting the poor.
+If faith could flourish without commitment to good works, what can we make of prophets like Isaiah, who preached a strong message of faith-flourishing-through-justice?

-Paul's favourite Old Testament spiritual guide was Isaiah, who wrote the stirring, almost untranslatable couplet: Unless your faith is firm, You shall not be affirmed (Isa 7:9).
+Paul's favourite biblical guide was Isaiah, who wrote the stirring, almost untranslatable couplet: Unless your faith is firm, You shall not be affirmed (Isa 7:9).
 This same Isaiah laid equal stress upon good works.
-Condemning Israel's liturgy as sterile and useless, he called for conversion: Make justice your aim: redress the wrongs, hear the orphan's plea, defend the widow (Isa 1:16,23).
+Condemning Israel's liturgy as sterile and useless, he called for behavioural conversion : Make justice your aim: redress the wrongs, hear the orphan's plea, defend the widow (Isa 1:16,23).

-Issues of inheritance can be very divisive in a family.
-Family members have been known to fall out over wills.
-The gospel says Jesus is portrayed as showing a great reluctance to get involved with a family dispute over inheritance.
-Instead, he takes the opportunity to give a teaching on the dangers of greed of any kind, and he illustrates his teaching with a parable.
-The main character in the parable comes across as rather insecure.
-He has had a wonderful harvest, but he is not happy.
-He immediately begins worrying about how he is going to store all his extra grain.
-He begins to be happy when he builds himself bigger barns to store all his extra grain and his goods.
-He begins to feel secure.
-However, having built all his barns he dies; he was storing all his goods for himself to secure his life, but it turned out to be a false security.
-Jesus' comment on the parable suggests that we find our security not in storing up excessively for ourselves but in making ourselves rich in the sight of God, and we do that by emptying ourselves as Jesus did so that others might become rich.
+The main character in the parable is a farmer who has had a wonderful harvest, but still is not happy.
+He immediately begins worrying about how to store all of his surplus grain.
+He begins to be happy when he builds himself bigger barns to store all his extra grain and his other goods.
+But just as he begins to feel secure, having built all his extra storage, he dies; he was storing a fortune for himself to secure his life, but it turned out to be a false security.
+Jesus wants us to find our security not in storing up for ourselves like misers but in growing rich in the sight of God.
+This would require that we empty ourselves as Jesus did so that others might become rich.
 The message of the Scriptures is that God is our rock, our refuge, our security.
-If God is our security, then we are freed to give generously of what we have been given, after the example of Jesus.
+If God is our security, it sets us free to give generously of what we have been given, after the example of Jesus.